This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - a copy of the flight ticket of your preferred airline

 Alternatively, some travel agencies, airlines and visa application centres might require additional documents.
-Please make sure to consult your travel agents or airlines and the visa application centres regarding the additional documents that might be required.
+Please consult your travel agents or airlines and the visa application centres regarding the additional documents that might be required.

 Dubai tourist visa from India application

 Please note the UAE Consulate in India does not issue visit/tourist visas on ordinary passports for Indian citizens travelling to the UAE.

 A UAE tourist visa for an Indian National holding an ordinary passport is arranged by a sponsor in UAE.
 It can also be obtained by booking a hotel in UAE, through the Emirates Airlines Office, the Air Arabia Office, or a travel Agent in India.

 The requirements and conditions set by an approved airline may vary slightly.
 One such requirement is naturally for you to be flying with them to your destination.
 Prices may also vary and are subject to change, so it’s best to check with your airline for the latest prices and requirements.
 The following are some of the approved airlines.

 Arranging your tourist visa through travel agencies and hotels

 You can opt to allow your travel agents or your hotel of choice to apply for a tourist visa on your behalf.
 Note that you must ensure that the travel agency or hotel is licensed and authorized by the relevant UAE authorities before providing them with payment or any documents.